LucasDelfino92/morrowindsharp/mw#.md

   - [ ] 04 Lucky Strike: nerfs critical strike damage, and comments out a line to disable MWSE.log spam.
   - [ ] 04 Magicka Based Skill Progression: disables logging, and slows down skill experience gain per magicka spent.
   - [ ] 04 Smarter Soultrap: enabled enforced skill requirements for soul displacement.
-  - [ ] 05 Ashfall: enables death by hunger and thirst, and slows down tiredness rate.
+  - [ ] 05 Ashfall: enables death by hunger and thirst; disables potion hydration; slows down tiredness rate by 20%.
   - [ ] 05 Controlled Consumption: sets the consumption module to Vanilla NPC Style (Necro Edit).
   - [ ] 05 Map and Compass: disables the local and world maps in favor of the new compass and paper maps; reduces max zoom magnification; selects the Vvardenfell world map by default.
   - [ ] 05 Pickpocket: increases experience gain per successful pickpocket.
   - [ ] 06 AURA: disables player voice taunts.
   - [ ] 06 Character Sound overhaul: comments out a line in the **main.lua** to disable MWSE.log spam.
   - [ ] 07 Let There Be Darkness: sets the cell lighting overrides to use True Lights and Darkness'; comments out a line in the **main.lua** to disable the Lighting Preview feature in order to increase compatibility with **Security Enhanced**.
-  - [ ] 07 Watch the Skies: sets the chance for vanilla cloud textures to 10%; disables seasonal weather and daytime hours.
+  - [ ] 07 Watch the Skies: sets the chance for vanilla cloud textures to 10%; disables seasonal weather and seasonal daytime hours.
-  - [ ] 07 Weather Adjuster: makes nights darker; makes fog nicer. [**Comparison available here.**](https://imgsli.com/MTUwMjI)
+  - [ ] 07 Weather Adjuster: makes nights darker; makes fog nicer. [**Comparison slides available here.**](https://imgsli.com/MTUwMjI)
   - [ ] 08 Sneaky Strike: adjusts the critical strike damage range to play better with **BTB's Game Improvements**.
 Not included in **All in One**.

 ## ADDITIONAL MCP PATCHES